 Helping Yellowstone wolves, bison, and grizzly bears thrive

 If there is a single defining component to Greater Yellowstone, it is the unique and iconic wildlife that roam throughout the region.
 To thrive, the wildlife of Greater Yellowstone need healthy, connected habitats and large expanses of wild country.

 - Protect key habitat and improve wildlife migration routes

 - Keep people and wildlife safe now and in the future

-- Advocate for sound policies that protect Yellowstone's bison, grizzly bears, wolves and other wild animals of the region
+- Advocate for sound policies that protect Yellowstone's iconic and wild animals around the region.